1. Trainee suggests collaborative research project idea by emailing academic@bota.org.uk

 X - @brethertonc

-Chris completed his initial SpR training and DPhil in Oxford and joined the Royal London Rotation as an NIHR Academic Clinical Lecturer in September 2023.
-He has enthusiasm and experience in collaborative research, leading projects including multi-centre audit, randomised controlled trials and priority setting partnerships.
-Chris is the past BOTA Academic Representative and the current RCS/BOA Associate Surgical Speciality Lead for Adult Trauma.
-His clinical and academic interests include fragility fractures, major trauma and pelvis & acetabular surgery.
-When not #Collaborating – you’ll find him climbing the walls or throwing down with the University Mixed Martial Arts club!
+Chris completed his SpR training and DPhil at Oxford before joining the Royal London Rotation as NIHR Academic Clinical Lecturer in September2023.
+He has a strong background in collaborative research, leading projects like multi-centre audits and randomised controlled trials.
+Chris serves as the RCS/BOA Associate Surgical Specialty Lead for Adult Trauma and has interests in fragility fractures, trauma, and pelvis & acetabular surgery.
+Outside of work he enjoys climbing and practicing martial arts with the Mixed Martial Arts club.

 Mr Luke Farrow